thoughtbot/guides/android/README.md

 - Prefer non-null types.
 - Use string resources for all user-visible text.
 - Prefer vector drawables over PNGs or JPEGs.
+- Prefer Model-View-ViewModel (MVVM) for your app architecture.